Project: HPC for SME

 Itfitsu

-Itfitsu wants to offer their customers a digital fitting room to make it easier to sell secondhand clothes online.
-They have developed an app in the form of a digital fitting room that is now available for download in the form of an MVP.
-In this pilot case, we will work together with Itfitsu to further develop and refine the model for the digital fitting room.
+Itfitsu offers its customers a digital fitting room to simplify the sale of second-hand clothes online.
+They have developed an app with the digital fitting room in the form of an MVP.
+In the pilot project, we have collaborated to further develop and refine the model behind the digital fitting room.

 Victory Pipes